blackus3r/post-worktime-logger/readme.txt

 1. This is the widget in frontend for not logged in users.

 == Changelog ==

+= 1.2.1 =
+* Added language pr_BR
+* Fixed typos
+* Fixed loading text languages
+* Added notice that this plugin is maintained on Github.

 = 1.2.0 =
 * Implemented a frontend widget to display worktime for not logged in users and for logged in users the control box to track the worktime.